oxfordroadmap/vis/content/post/video-mermaid-API-ByteByteGo/index.en.md

 {{< youtube id=0RKpf3rK57I title='' class='yt_learning' start=10 >}}

+![ByteByteGo](icons/brands/ByteByteGo.jpg)
+{.inline  class="network-icon dark:text-zinc-100"}
 [ByteByteGo](https://bytebytego.com/) has successfully summarized what one needs to know before going on a journey to the modern AI and Web ecosystems.

-![ByteByteGo](icons/brands/ByteByteGo.jpg)

 ## Use

 ### API Learning Roadmap (Summary)